 Stomach polyps — also called gastric polyps — are masses of cells that form on the lining inside your stomach.
 These polyps are rare and usually don't cause any signs or symptoms.

 Most stomach polyps don't become cancerous.
 But certain types can increase your risk of stomach cancer.
 Depending on the type of stomach polyp you have, treatment might involve removing the polyp or monitoring it for changes.

 Stomach polyps usually don't cause symptoms.

-But as a stomach polyp enlarges, open sores (ulcers) can develop on its surface.
+But as a stomach polyp enlarges, open sores called ulcers can develop on its surface.
 Rarely, the polyp can block the opening between your stomach and your small intestine.

 - Pain or tenderness when you press your stomach

 - Blood in your stool

 When to see a doctor

 See your health care provider if you have ongoing blood in your stool or other symptoms of stomach polyps.

 Stomach polyps form in response to damage to your stomach lining.
 The most common causes of stomach polyps are:

 Long-lasting stomach inflammation.
 Also known as gastritis, this condition can cause the formation of hyperplastic polyps and adenomas.
 Hyperplastic polyps are unlikely to become cancerous, although those larger than about 2/5 inch (1 centimeter) carry a greater risk.

 - Familial adenomatous polyposis.
-This rare, inherited syndrome causes certain cells on the stomach's inner lining to form a specific type of polyp called fundic gland polyps.
+This rare, inherited syndrome causes certain cells on the stomach's inner lining to form a type of polyp called fundic gland polyp.
 When associated with this syndrome, fundic gland polyps are removed because they can become cancerous.
-Familial adenomatous polyposis can also cause adenomas.
+Familial adenomatous polyposis also can cause adenomas.

 Regular use of certain stomach medications.
 Fundic gland polyps are common among people who regularly take proton pump inhibitors to reduce stomach acid.
 These polyps are generally small and aren't a cause for concern.